MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

   Some lists that display calculated fields, such as amounts and quantities, will include the **Filter totals by** section where you can adjust various dimensions that influence calculations.
 To add a filter, choose the **+ Filter** action.
 Then, type the name of the field that you want to filter the list by or pick a field from the drop-down list.

   > [!NOTE]
   > Filters in the **Filter totals by** section are controlled by FlowFilters on the page design.
-For technical information, see [FlowFilters](/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview).
+Learn the technical aspect of FlowFilters at [FlowFilters](/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview).

 You can set a simple filter directly on a list within using the filter pane, namely a filter that displays only records with the same value as in the selected cell.
 Select a cell on the list, choose the drop-down arrow, and then choose the **Filter to This Value** action.
 Alternatively, select <kbd>Alt</kbd>+<kbd>F3</kbd>.

-### Setting Filters in Reports, Batch Jobs, and XMLports
+### Setting filters in reports, batch jobs, and XMLports

 For reports and XMLports, the filters are visible directly on the request page.
 The request page displays the last used filters according to your selection in the **Use default values from** field.
-For more information, see [Use Saved Settings](ui-work-report.md#SavedSettings).
+Learn more in [Use Saved Settings](ui-work-report.md#SavedSettings).

 The main **Filter** section shows the default filter fields that you use to delimit which records to include in the report or XMLport.
 To add a filter, choose the **+ Filter** action.
 Then, type the name of the field that you want to filter by, or pick a field from the drop-down list.

 In the **Filter totals by** section, you can adjust various dimensions that influence calculations in the report or XMLport.
 To add a filter, choose the **+ Filter** action.
 Then, type the name of the field that you want to filter by, or pick a field from the drop-down list.

-## Entering Filter Criteria
+## Entering filter criteria

 Both in the filter pane and on a request page, you enter your filter criteria in the box under the filter field.

 The type of the filter field determines which criteria you can enter.
 For example, filtering a field that has fixed values will only let you choose from those values.
-For more information about special filter symbols, see [Filter criteria](#FilterCriteria) and [Filter tokens](#FilterTokens).
+Learn more information about special filter symbols in [Filter criteria](#FilterCriteria) and [Filter tokens](#FilterTokens).

 Columns that already have filters are indicated by the ![Filter icon.](media/ui-search/filter-icon.png "Filter icon") icon in the column heading.
 To remove a filter, choose the drop-down arrow, and then choose the **Clear Filter** action.

 > [!TIP]
 > Accelerate finding and analyzing your data by using combinations of keyboard shortcuts.
 For example, select a field, use <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>F3</kbd> to add that field to the filter pane, type the filter criteria, use <kbd>Ctrl</kbd>+<kbd>Enter</kbd> to return to the rows, select another field, and use <kbd>Alt</kbd>+<kbd>F3</kbd> to filter to that value.
-For more information, see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).
+Learn more in [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).

-### <a name="FilterCriteria"> </a>Filter Criteria and Operators
+### <a name="FilterCriteria"> </a>Filter criteria and operators

 When you enter criteria, you can use all the numbers and letters that you normally use in the field.
 But there's also a set of special symbols that you can use as operators to further filter the results.
 The following sections describe these symbols and how to use them as operators in filters.

 > [!TIP]
-> For more information about filtering dates and times, see [Work with Calendar Dates and Times](ui-enter-date-ranges.md).
+> Learn more about filtering dates and times in [Work with Calendar Dates and Times](ui-enter-date-ranges.md).

 > [!IMPORTANT]
 > - There may be situations where the value that you want to filter on contains a symbol that's an operator.
-For more information about handling these situtions, see [Filtering on Values That Contain Symbols](#symbols) for more instructions about handling this situation.
+Learn more about handling these situations in [Filtering on Values That Contain Symbols](#symbols).
 >
 > - If there are more than 200 operators in a single filter, the system will automatically group some expressions in parentheses `()` for the purpose of processing.
 This has no effect on the filter or the results.